lora-aprs/LoRa_APRS_iGate/README.md

 ## Future plans

+*   show time until next beaconing
+*   add better OLED library to support multiple different OLEDs
+*   add support to turn OLED on, off and dimming
+*   add support for temperature chips (BMExxx)
 *   add FTP server support to upload configuration
 *   add web server for configuration and other things
 *   add statistics for received packages
 *   show received packages on a map
-*   add better library to support multiple OLEDs
 *   etc.

 ## LoRa Tracker